-Retirement benefits, refunds and death benefits payable to IPERS members and their beneficiaries are subject to attachment or garnishment for, spousal, child or medical support obligations.
+Retirement benefits, refunds and death benefits payable to IPERS members and their beneficiaries are subject to attachment or garnishment for tax, spousal, child or medical support obligations.
 Payments from IPERS also are subject to marital property orders that are accepted by IPERS as qualified domestic relations orders (QDROs).
-For more information on this topic, visit the Member Divorce page at www.ipers.org.
+For more information on this topic, see the "If You Divorce" section in this publication or the Divorce and IPERS Benefits brochure available at www.ipers.org.